 Let’s look at an example.
 In our fictional company we have two development teams, iOS and Android.
 Even though the iOS and Android teams have an almost identical long-term product roadmap, they don’t work on the same features at the same time.
 In addition to that, each platform team can also be working on multiple features at the same time.
 This means there are always multiple analytics tracking changes happening in the company simultaneously.

-How does that work in Avo, where there is a single tracking plan shared across the entire company, and directly connected to each codebase with code generated Avo Functions to ensure a single source of truth?
+How does that work in Avo, where there is a single tracking plan shared across the entire company, and directly connected to each codebase with Avo Codegen to ensure a single source of truth?

 Developers have been using branches in Git to work on multiple code changes simultaneously for almost 20 years.
 In Avo you can use branches too, to work on multiple tracking plan changes simultaneously, both when designing your tracking plan and when implementing the tracking in code.